 Cash equivalents are defined as short-term, highly liquid debt securities that are both readily convertible to cash and have an original maturity of three months or less.
 The University maintains cash and cash equivalents in financial institutions which may, at times, exceed federally insured limits.
-At May 31, 2022 and 2021, the amounts in excess of federally insured limits were \$6,184,925 and \$3,680,780, respectively.
-The University has not experienced any losses on such accounts.
+At May 31, 2023 and 2022, the amounts in excess of federally insured limits were \$5,465,069 and \$6,184,925, respectively.